Sigmmma/c20/src/content/h2/tools/h2-ek/h2-tool/readme.md

 * name_substring - A local tag path to a directory containing scenario_hs_source_file tag files.

 # Extract LPC data
-???
+Dumps a file called test.aif in the root of H2-EK
-Dumps a file called test.aif in the root of H2AEK
+This is likely to be [linear predictive coding](https://en.wikipedia.org/wiki/Linear_predictive_coding) data for the sound file but this hasn't be verified.

 ```sh
 # extract-lpc-data <sound-file>